PimWagemans09/wool_in_stonecutter/README.md

 # Wool In Stonecutter

-Minecraft is introducing wool stairs and slabs in 26.3 so I made this datapack for the snapshots.

-Allows you to craft wool stairs, slabs, and cushions in a stonecutter.
+Allows you to craft wool stairs, slabs and cushions in a stonecutter.

+## putting wool in a stonecutter gives:

+* 1 stair
+* 2 slabs
+* 2 cushions

+## putting wool slabs in a stonecutter gives:

+* 2 cushions